Laurent2916/mailman3_webhook_archiver/README.md

 A mailman archiver is a simple python package, to install it you can either use pip or install it manually.

-If your use-case doesn't fit the this archiver feel free to fork this project, create an issue or a pull request.
+If your use-case doesn't fit this archiver feel free to fork this project, create an issue or a pull request.

 ### Install using pip (recommended)